March 20, 2008

 Do this and the quality of your work will quickly surpass those of the lazy beaders… guaranteed!

-"Basic Sanding Techniques" Video Description: The full version of this tutorial is available in my Beads and Beading Membership Club.
-As far as I'm concerned, sanding is one of the most important final steps to making your beads look elegant and classy.
+The full version of the “Basic Sanding Techniques” preview video shown above, is included in my Polymer Clay Bead Making Fundamentals Course [SEE Video #38 of 39].
+As far as I’m concerned, sanding is one of the most important final steps to making your beads look elegant and classy.
 This video is the first part of a series where I demonstrate how to use all of the different kinds of wet-dry sandpapers and polishing grits on your polymer clay pendant and bead projects.

 Fight the temptation to be lazy.
 Don't skip over this crucial last step of sanding your work.
 I have seen incredibly intricate cane works of art spoiled by a few ugly fingerprints that did not get sanded out after the baking process.